Newcastle Signal Box

 Highlights

-- Explore the Newcastle Signal Box, showcasing nineteenth-century Victorian railway design and state-level heritage significance.
+- Explore the Newcastle Signal Box, a heritage site showcasing nineteenth-century Victorian railway engineering innovations.

-- Discover the innovative electro-neumatic levers that revolutionised track switching in 1936, a marvel of its time.
+- Discover the unique electro-neumatic levers that revolutionised track switching with compressed air technology.

 The Newcastle Signal Box is part of the Newcastle Railway Station precinct , which has state-level heritage significance.
 The site showcases nineteenth century Victorian railway precinct based on the design approach of British engineers, John Whitton and Matthew Mason.
 Constructed in 1936, the Newcastle Signal Box internal equipment prevails highly intact, and demonstrates the remarkable technical innovations introduced at the time of its design.